Pinpointing the birth of baseball card collecting is a subjective pursuit.

 Until now.

-A newly discovered carton, including 13 original T206-era packs (seven unopened), has been consigned to Robert Edward Auctions for its upcoming auction.
+A newly discovered carton, including 13 original T206-era packs (seven unopened), sold at Robert Edward Auctions Sunday night.

-The auction house will split the historic find into eight different lots, including one featuring solely the empty outer carton itself, a lot of six packs, and six individual lots of one pack each.
-The consignor is keeping the last one.
+The historic find was split into eight different lots, including one featuring solely the empty outer carton itself, a lot of six packs, and six individual lots of one pack each.
+Collectively, the lots garnered $218,400.

 While the collecting world has seen unopened T206 packs before, the magnitude of this discovery is unprecedented.